Title

 A plebiscite is scheduled to be held in the Philippines to allow the Filipino people to ratify or reject proposed amendments to the Constitution, including changes to the composition of the Batasang Pambansa, the mode of presidential succession, and the acquisition of lands belonging to the public domain.

-The Commission on Elections is empowered to promulgate rules and regulations to ensure the widest dissemination of information and the conduct of the plebiscite.
+COMELEC was empowered to promulgate rules and regulations to assure widest dissemination of information through broadcast and print media and the barangays.

-The President may not dissolve the Batasang Pambansa within 18 months before or after a regular election, during impeachment proceedings against the President, or when the Executive Committee or Speaker exercises the powers of the President.
+The President may not dissolve the Batasang Pambansa: (1) within 18 months preceding a regular election; (2) within 18 months immediately following such election; (3) during pendency of impeachment proceedings against the President; or (4) when the Executive Committee or the Speaker, in appropriate cases, exercises the powers or discharges the duties of the President.

 Analyze Cases Smarter, Faster